Love Is Only in the Movies

-Love Is Only In The Movies is the 5th installment of the Precious Hearts Romances Presents series.
-The series stars Zanjoe Marudo and Mariel Rodriguez.
-The series is based on the novel written by Filipino romance author, Heart Yngrid.
+Love Is Only in the Movies is a 2010 Philippine television drama romance series broadcast by ABS-CBN.
+The series is based on the Filipino pocket book novel of the same title created by Heart Yngrid.
+The series is the fifth installment of Precious Hearts Romances Presents.
+Directed by GB Sampedro and Richard I. Arellano, it stars Zanjoe Marudo and Mariel Rodriguez.
+It aired on the network's Hapontastic line up and worldwide on TFC from February 1 to February 12, 2010, replacing Precious Hearts Romances Presents: My Cheating Heart and was replaced by Precious Hearts Romances Presents: The Substitute Bride.

 Plot

-The story of Sheye (Mariel Rodriguez), a certified movie fanatic who spent her younger years with her grandmother re-enacting famous movie scenes together.
+The film narrates the story of Sheye (Mariel Rodriguez), a certified movie fanatic who spent her younger years with her grandmother re-enacting famous movie scenes together.
 Due to unexpected circumstances, she grew up using her acting skills not to pursue a showbiz career but to become a professional impostor, fabrication specialist and a reality actress rolled into one.
 In one of her projects, she met Xander (Zanjoe Marudo), a certified playboy who does not believe in love.

 Synopsis

-The series begins with Sheye and her grandparents, which then her grandfather dies.
-In the latter, it shows that Sheye works as an extra for films and lives with her grandma, she also has a part-time job that is... an impostor.
+The series begins with Sheye and her grandparents, with her grandfather dying soon after.
+It is later shown that Sheye works as an extra for films and lives with her grandma.
+She also has a part-time job that is... an impostor.
 Her next job is to act as a prostitute and to get Xander, a director and playboy, and bring him back to his ex-girlfriend who instructs to leave Xander in the motel room and then Sheye's job unfortunately she doesn't show up, leaving Xander alone thinking Sheye has escaped stealing all his money.
 Sheye now has the money, her grandma is rushed to the hospital and needs to go under surgery, Sheye thinks to use the money.
 She then has another customer, the customer asks her to act as the lost daughter of her brother who has diabetes so that he can be well.
 Sheye then does her job, knowing Xander is the son of the customer, they encounter each other, Xander thinking that Sheye is an impostor and that no one can be sure if she is really his cousin, he then falls in love with Sheye so does Shey fall in love with him.
 Sheye's grandma visits Sheye in their customer's house seeing the customer's brother and confronts him that why did he abandon his daughter which turns out true, the series end Sheye and Xander discover that they are not blood-related.